jmtgo/strong-coupling-constant/README.md

 for the neural network pdf's:
 - [NNPDFij_0k_l] = ij = nn type, k = value of as, l = index of the pdf set.

-The Cpdf's were calculated using Hessian and NNPDF (for the NNPDF pdf sets), the keys of which are:
+The Cpdf's were calculated using Hessian and NNPDF (for the NNPDF pdf sets), and were stored in Cpdfi, where i is the jet number: The keys of which are:
 - [MMHT14cl] = MMHT14 for the principle value of as.
 - [MSTW08cl] = MSTW08 for the principle value of as.
 - [CT10nlo] = CT10nlo for the principle value of as.